Asus ZenFone 6: Design

 The ZenFone 6 is available in glossy Midnight Black and glossy Twilight Silver, silver-blue shade.

 Its unique flip-camera module is similar to that of the Samsung Galaxy A80, which has a combined sliding-rotating main camera.
 The camera's flip mechanism is driven by a miniature stepper motor and a magnetically linked reduction gearbox, resulting in two-degree microsteps.
 The gearbox prevents direct, external actuation of the stepper motor, reducing the risk of damage to the stepper motor and the internal mechanisms.
 The camera module's casing is constructed of an amorphous, metallic alloy that is similar to Liquidmetal in its durability, weight, high yield strength, and anti-wearing properties needed in a mechanical component that is subject to repeated stress.

-The 6.4 inch IPS LCD display is marketed as a "NanoEdge display" for the reduced bezel size.
+The 6.4 inch IPS LCD is marketed as a "NanoEdge display" for the reduced bezel size.
 The display's Corning Gorilla Glass 6 is curved using Nano Molding Technology.
 The back panel is formed from Gorilla Glass 3 and has a capacitive fingerprint sensor.

 On one edge, the ZenFone 6 has a function-customisable "Smart Key" with tactile indents, a volume rocker, and a power button that are outlined in blue on the black models.
 The ZenFone 6 has received the Japan Institute of Design Promotion's Good Design Award in 2019 and a iF Product Design Award in 2020.